-24 For content of export clearance declarations, see section 367 of the Customs Control Act.
+&lt;sup>28 For content of export clearance declarations, see section 367 of the Customs Control Act.

-25 Note that goods should be timeously delivered to depots and export terminals to allow for inspections as Customs will not be liable for expenses caused by delays in the export of goods.
+&lt;sup>29 Note that goods should be timeously delivered to depots and export terminals to allow for inspections as Customs will not be liable for expenses caused by delays in the export of goods.
 See section 368 and 923 of the Customs Control Act.

+CHAPTER 5

-CHAPTER 5 ASSESSMENT OF DUTY
+ASSESSMENT OF DUTY

-Worksheet for purposes of self-assessment of $duty^{26}$ (section 82(1)(a))
+Worksheet for purposes of self-assessment of duty (section 82(1)(a))

-5.1 (1) A worksheet for purposes of self-assessment of duty referred to in section 82(1)(a) of the Customs Duty Act must at least -
+5.1 (1) A worksheet for purposes of self-assessment of duty referred to in section 82(1)(a) of the Customs Duty Act must at least indicate-

-- (a) reflect the name and customs code of the person clearing the goods; - (b) identify the goods with reference to the line number on the clearance declaration in respect of the goods; - (c) the tariff and origin self-determinations of the goods made in terms of sections 99 and 152 by the person clearing the goods, as well as the value selfdetermination in the case where the duty is calculated on the customs value of the goods; - (d) the quantity, weight, volume, measurement or other specifics of the goods, in the case where the duty is imposed by quantity, weight, volume, measurement or other specifics of the goods; - (e) a list of all applicable key assessment factors used in the calculation of the amount of the duty;27 and - (f) the amount of duty payable and how this amount is calculated with reference to the applicable key assessment factors.
+- (a) the name and customs code of the person clearing the goods; - (b) the goods to which it relates with reference to the line number on the clearance declaration referring to the goods; - (c) the tariff and origin self-determinations of the goods made in terms of sections 99 and 152 by the person clearing the goods, as well as the value self-determination in the case where the duty is calculated on the customs value of the goods; - (d) the quantity, weight, volume, measurement or other specifics of the goods, in the case where the duty is imposed by quantity, weight, volume, measurement or other specifics of the goods; - (e) a list of all applicable key assessment factors used in the calculation of the amount of the duty; and - (f) the amount of duty payable and how this amount is calculated with reference to the applicable key assessment factors.